maksimkfive/LAN-Admin-Tool/README.md

 - **Network Scanning:** Identify hosts in your network.
 - **Host Lookup:** Examine details about a detected host.
-- **Bandwidth Limiting:** Restrict the bandwidth for a specific IP.

 ---

 ## Known Issues

 - **ARP Spoofing:** Currently, the ARP spoofing functionality does not operate as intended.
-- **Host Lookup:** Some details about a host might not be displayed correctly with the `lookup` command.

 ---